By Christina Fiorenza

 According to the U.S. Bureau of Labor Statistics in June 2017, close to 3 million Americans quit their jobs each month, and this does not include layoffs or other involuntary terminations.
 Unfortunately, we all deal with employees leaving.
 While we work hard to keep employees motivated and loyal to the company, turnover is inevitable.
 Creating a proper offboarding process will help you and your team stay organized and ensure that company property, both intellectual and physical, is properly treated and cared for.

-Christina Davis is the HR director for the LMC Group. she can be reached at email@example.com.
+Christina Fiorenza is the HR director for the LMC Group. she can be reached at firstname.lastname@example.org.